Cancer that has spread to the lungs can cause symptoms such as:

 - coughing up blood

-The treatment helps to shrink the cancer and reduce the symptoms.
-It might help to keep your cancer under control for longer and make you comfortable, but it can't cure the cancer.
+Radiotherapy can help to shrink the cancer.
+It might help to keep your cancer under control for longer and make you comfortable, but unfortunately it can't cure the cancer.

 How you have radiotherapy for lung symptoms